 Congratulations on the career change!
 Life is about to get interesting again!

-Why follow a straight career path when you have the opportunity to make a right turn?
+Why follow a straight career path when you have the opportunity to make the right turn?
 Best of luck to you!

 Starting our own business